1005 N. Marion St.

 • the thoroughness of your attorney’s investigation into the facts of the case;

-• the questioning of the officers during depositions to uncover holes in their testimony; and
+• the questioning of the officers during depositions to discovery problems with their testimony; and

 • the issues raised in motions to suppress and motions to dismiss.